 Process for initiating a ban

 - The PIQ will be contacted for their side of the story, and may choose to bring a support person into this process.
 This will be discussed in private by the Conduct Committee.
-Privacy is to ensure safety, confidentiality, and legal protection from accusations of Slander/Libel of PIQ, anyone involved in PIQ incidents, and people discussing PIQ.
+Privacy is to ensure safety, confidentiality, and legal protection from accusations of slander/libel of PIQ, anyone involved in PIQ incidents, and people discussing PIQ.
 Contact details are retrievable through Kiwiburn’s ticket provider, Quicket, however, if the PIQ was trespassed and did not fulfill their legal duty to provide name and address information upon request, friends of the PIQ may be contacted without stating a reason, or a message may be put on Kiwiburn Forums/Facebook asking for contact from the PIQ, or they may be messaged directly through Facebook.

 - The internal vote is to be open for a minimum of one week and a maximum of three weeks.
 There may be discussion among ExCom and/or more information requested from the Conduct Committee.
-If the vote passes, the Conduct Committee will inform the PA and the PIQ, followed by an official letter of communication from ExCom to the PIQ, who is given 30 days to respond.
+If the vote passes, the Conduct Committee will inform the Person Affected (PA) and the PIQ, followed by an official letter of communication from ExCom to the PIQ, who is given 30 days to respond.
 A response from the PIQ is not required in order for a ban to take effect.

 Applying for Kiwiburn membership reinstatement

-- The PIQ may petition the Conduct Committee in writing with the support of at least three Kiwiburn Inc. members.
+- The PIQ may petition the Conduct Committee in writing with the support of at least three Kiwiburn members.

 - The Conduct Committee will inform ExCom of their decision, and ExCom will notify the PIQ and the complainant.